bitpoke-YT/Networking-AI4/Mission5.md

-# Mission 5: Advanced Python Scripting for Task Automation 🚀
+# Mission 5.2: Advanced Web Interaction with Python 🚀

+This mission builds on the concepts from Mission 2 but dives deeper into advanced Python scripting for web interaction.
+We'll explore new techniques while maintaining the same style and format as previous missions.

 ---

-## 📨 Sending PUT Requests
+## 📬 Sending PUT Requests for Task Creation
-The `create_task()` function uses a **PUT request** to create a new task with a custom `dueDate`.
-PUT is often used to update resources on a server.
+PUT requests are commonly used to create or update resources on a server.
+In our script, we use PUT requests to create new tasks with specific properties.

 ### Example:
 ```python